-Sacramento Waldorf School is working to create a campus environment that is welcoming, inclusive, and increasingly diverse.
+Sacramento Waldorf School supports a campus environment that is welcoming, inclusive, and increasingly diverse.
 Priority will be given to candidates with experience in diverse, multi-cultural, and inclusive settings, as we collaborate to support an effective, inclusive workplace and learning environment.
 We encourage candidates from all backgrounds to apply, and we commit to interviewing candidates representing communities that have traditionally been underrepresented in the nonprofit and education sectors.

 - Language Skills – Fluency in verbal and written English.
 Ability to write clear correspondence to accurately communicate details that are, at times, complex and/or sensitive.

-- Ethical Standards – Strong personal commitment to high ethical standards, confidentiality, and discretion.
+- Ethical Standards – Demonstrated professional and personal commitment to high ethical standards, confidentiality, and discretion.
+Working understanding of FERPA.

 - Organizational Skills – Strong time management skills.
 Ability to track tasks and effectively follow up on multi-step processes to ensure completion.
 Outstanding attention to detail, including the ability to proof work to ensure accuracy.

-- Computer Skills – To perform this job successfully, an individual should have knowledge of Microsoft Office Programs, with a particular emphasis on Word, Excel, and Outlook.
-Training will be provided for Veracross (student information and tuition management system) and FACTS (tuition assistance system).
+- Computer Skills – To perform this job successfully, an individual should have knowledge of Microsoft Office Programs, emphasizing Word, Excel, and Outlook.
+Training will be provided for Veracross (student information management system).